dchen327/wordscapes/README.md

 - letters in a circle component
   - polar, cos, sin, center in component

+- onMouseMove event doesn't work on mobile
+- create a single draggable from the start, track where it goes to draw current arrow?

 - maybe don't use dnd, just use onDrag and track mousePosition, draw arrow accordingly and track onDragOver to start new arrow?